karstensuhre/tensordocker/README.md

 sudo nvidia-persistenced
 ```

-TO check if CUDO is working alright:
+TO check if CUDA is working alright:
 ```bash
 nvidia-smi
 ```